What comes to your mind when you hear your eight-month-old baby begin to make funny sounds like that of a Bear or a Racoon?

 Nevertheless, these tips will help you curb unnecessary noise.

 - Your baby’s clothes shouldn’t be too tight.
-Keep them as light and free as possible, and do not fail to change them when they get damp, or the baby begins to sweat.
+Instead, keep them as light and free as possible, and do not fail to change them when they get damp or the baby begins to sweat.

-If any of both of these happens, the baby is likely to feel uncomfortable, and give off that growling sound which is something you do not want to hear. - Study the weather and know the kind of clothes to dress your baby in to avoid extreme temperatures.
+If any or both of these happen, the baby is likely to feel uncomfortable and give off that growling sound which is something you do not want to hear. - Study the weather and know the kind of clothes to dress your baby in to avoid extreme temperatures.

 You will have to examine the baby’s temperature from time to time to know when to take off some pieces of clothing.

-Keeping a balanced body temperature is the goal here, and stuffing the baby with so many clothes that they become uncomfortable. - Turn the baby occasionally while asleep, to make for an easy change of sleeping position.
+Keeping a balanced body temperature is the goal here, and stuffing the baby with many clothes makes them uncomfortable. - Turn the baby occasionally while asleep to make for an easy change of sleeping position.

-But in trying to do so by themselves, they might encounter difficulties due to their underdeveloped body and that could cause them to growl.
+But in trying to do so by themselves, they might encounter difficulties due to their underdeveloped body, which could cause them to growl.

-Not just that, some babies tend to change into a dangerous sleeping posture by themselves.
-So it’s important to always have someone around to keep an eye on the sleeping posture of the baby. - Try to keep your baby hydrated at all times, as dehydration causes dryness in the throat, which might eventually lead to the growling sounds you hear.
+Not just that, some babies tend to change into dangerous sleeping postures by themselves.
+So it’s essential always to have someone around to keep an eye on the baby’s sleeping posture. - Try to keep your baby hydrated at all times, as dehydration causes dryness in the throat, which might eventually lead to the growling sounds you hear.

-This is very important, as a baby starved of fluid is likely to react unpleasantly, so whenever your baby makes that growling sound, it could be that water is lacking somewhere. - Try not to oversee your baby, but rather pay close attention to the signs they use in communicating with you.
+This is very important, as a baby starved of fluid is likely to react unpleasantly, so whenever your baby makes that growling sound, it could be that water is lacking somewhere. - Try not to oversee your baby, but pay close attention to the signs they use to communicate with you.

 Conclusion

-In getting to know your baby well, you must have a good understanding of their body language, and try to figure out the needs that ought to be met.
+In getting to know your baby well, you must understand their body language well and try to figure out the needs that ought to be met.

 Babies growl for different reasons and at different times.

-Therefore, as a parent or caregiver, it is necessary to spend as much time as possible with your baby because it will not only create a unique relationship but will also help you understand your baby’s cravings and reflex patterns.
+Therefore, as a parent or caregiver, it is necessary to spend as much time as possible with your baby because it will create a unique relationship and help you understand your baby’s cravings and reflex patterns.

 As a parent or caregiver, it is natural to be concerned when your baby begins to express more mature reflex emotions.

-Be assured that there is no need to panic about your baby’s growling behavior unless he/she seems to be uncomfortable or has breathing difficulties.
+Be assured that there is no need to panic about your baby’s growling behavior unless they seem uncomfortable or has breathing difficulties.

-However, If you are unsure about the way you feel, it is always safe to seek help from a pediatrician.
+However, If you are unsure about how you feel, it is always safe to seek help from a pediatrician.